Charlottesville violence gives white supremacist movement the attention it wanted, professor says

 GAZETTE: How much of this is truly organic, how much is a byproduct of social media amplification, and how much is an elaborate trolling of so-called political correctness, the kind of thing encouraged in online communities like 4chan or Reddit?
 Is there any way to know?

 BONIKOWSKI: It’s hard to know how to draw that distinction.
-Even if some of it’s performative, it has very concrete consequences, as shown by the violence and the killing that occurred.
+Even if some of it is performative, it has very concrete consequences, as shown by the violence and the killing that occurred.
 But also it has spillover effects to everyday life among people who are not part of the rally.
 It affects how people interact on the street and in schools, much as Trump’s [campaign] rhetoric may have influenced some people’s beliefs and behavior toward minorities.
 So the question of how dearly they hold these views, I’m not sure that’s so relevant.
 In some ways, we could ask the same question about Nazis in the 1930s.
 How many of them really believed in the ideology, how many of them joined because their friends joined, how many of them were doing it to belong to some sort of community?
 All of these are interesting pathways from an academic standpoint, but at the end of the day, the movement committed unspeakable atrocities and embroiled the world in a massive war.
 Here too, there are many pathways toward social-movement mobilization that sociologists have documented, but what matters more in this case are the consequences.

-In terms of the role of the changing medial landscape, these movements existed before social media, but they now have a larger number of channels through which they can disseminate their message and through which they can coordinate their actions.
+In terms of the role of the changing media landscape, these movements existed before social media, but they now have a larger number of channels through which they can disseminate their message and through which they can coordinate their actions.
 You mentioned 4chan and Reddit and Twitter, of course, but also a number of news or quasi-news online organizations, including Breitbart and Stormfront, that allow this content to be freely shared and easily accessible to the wider public.
 It seems that the megaphone they have is getting louder and more powerful.

 What is crucial is how mainstream media and political elites respond to this.
 And economic elites, as well: CEOs are resigning from the president’s American Manufacturing Council in protest of President Trump’s tepid reaction to Charlottesville.
 So the onus is on anyone who is seen as an opinion leader, as a thought leader, to unambiguously and explicitly condemn these events and President Trump’s behavior and make clear that this is not an acceptable situation in contemporary United States.